Eklastalal/robot_arm/README.md

 # robot_arm
-Operating the robot arm by ros
+Operating the robot arm by ROS program and control it